KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 Previous: [[Session Plan 18 (might be 19)]]
 - Party meet at the bar Freya owns (downstairs room)
 	- Party meets with Reed, tells his story about his backstabbing and the trio war.
 Begins by talking about the old hideout, then transitions to Daliah's digging and profile by digging up info about a tie to Unseelie Court through a mutual solider, then the details of their unit in the 3 way war.
 Details about how Titania ordered Daliah to kill Mark
-		- Freya walks in and talks about the floor plan and full plan.
+		- Freya walks in and talks about the floor plan and full plan **of the emerald pearl**.
 Infiltrate it the next day skip time to next evening.
 Ask what they did during the day.

 			- **Full plan here**: Swim through the flood tunnels.
 After the flood tunnels you'll climb up a ladder which will take you to a warehouse.
 You will make it to a divination wizard for security, they will take him out quietly and use the scroll of non-detection on him so that nobody notices his absence as he is connected to outside security and is there eyes.
 This will allow for Mark to slip into the building.
 There will be two magical pulley elevators, one for your group and one for Mark.
 This will take you to the maintenance floor.
 You and Mark will then be on opposite sides of the maintenance floor, a place where scaffolding is done.
 Area will be heavily guarded, the specs were like 90% detailed but not 100 so you'll have to be alert and ready, improvise.
 You'll meet at a hallway point, and that is where you will get to the party and meet with Daliah.
 				- Surprise in boxes